MIC-DKFZ/semantic_segmentation/README.md

 Stochastic Gradient Descent(SGD) with weight decay of 0.0005 and a momentum of 0.9 as optimizer.
 The initial learning rate is set to 0.01 and a polynomial learning rate scheduler with exponent of 0.9 is used.
 It is trained for 400 epochs and a batch size of 6 per GPU.
-Cross Entropy Loss is used as well as Mixed Precision and Synchronized Batch Normalization (for multiple GPUS)
+Cross Entropy Loss is used as well as Mixed Precision and Synchronized Batch Normalization (for multiple GPUS).
+By default ImageNet pretrained weights are used for each model.

 ### Selecting a Model